adambard/learnxinyminutes-docs/haxe.html.markdown

         return val;
     }

-    // special function that is called whenever an instance is cast to a string. public function toString(){
+    // Special function that is called whenever an instance is cast to a string. public function toString() {
         return _private + " with toString() method!";
     }

     // this class needs to have this function defined, since it implements
     // the BarInterface interface.
-    public function baseFunction(x: Int) : String{
+    public function baseFunction(x: Int) : String {
         // convert the int to string automatically return x + " was passed into baseFunction!";
     }
 }

-/*
-    A simple class to extend
+// A simple class to extend.
-*/
 class BarClass {
     var base_variable:Int;
-    public function new(){
+    public function new() {
         base_variable = 4;
     }
-    public static function acceptBarInstance(b:BarClass){
+    public static function acceptBarInstance(b:BarClass) {}
 }
-}

-/*
-    A simple interface to implement
+// A simple interface to implement interface BarInterface{
-*/
-interface BarInterface{
     public function baseFunction(x:Int):String;
 }

 //////////////////////////////////////////////////////////////////
 // Enums and Switch Statements
 //////////////////////////////////////////////////////////////////

-/*
-   Enums in Haxe are very powerful.
-In their simplest form, enums are a type with a limited number of states:
+// Enums in Haxe are very powerful.
+In their simplest form, enums
- */

-enum SimpleEnum {
+// are a type with a limited number of states: enum SimpleEnum {
     Foo;
     Bar;